charterscruz/labelling_utils/README.md

 remap_seagull_labels.py
 This script transforms labels that were created in one resolution to another

+loadVideoResults.py
+This script takes a results file and a video and overlays bounding boxes on images and saves these images.

  NOTE: The format used fo seagull labels is: frame_number x y width height object_id temporary/final